roumail/roumail.github.io/content/post/series-decoding-rohail/2023-10-31-finding-ways-to-embed-your-prioritized-values-in-your-daily-life/index.md

 ---
 title: "Part III: Embedding Your True North"
 summary:
-  "In the final installment of 'Decoding Rohail,' we move from identifying core values to living them.
-This article offers a practical guide on how to integrate your cherished values into daily actions and decisions and strategies to help steer you back when you've strayed off course."
+  "In the final installment of 'Decoding Rohail,' we explore how to move from identifying core values to living them."
 categories: ["musings"]

 tags: ["self-reflection", "personal growth", "life lessons", "core values"]